sganis/golddrive/readme.md

 How to use
 ----------

-Run the app, choose a free drive and set the mount point as [user@]hostname[!port].
-User and port are optional, the current windows user and port 22 are the defaults.
+Run the Golddrive app available in the start menu, choose a free drive and connect to your remote ssh server.
+User and port are optional, they default to the current windows user and port 22.
 Hostname can be a machine name, domain name or IP address.
 The first time after a successful login, the app will generate ssh keys to mount drives.
-Golddrive only supports key authentication at the moment.
+Golddrive only supports key authentication at this moment.

 Once ssh keys are generated, it is also possible to mount drives using Windows `net use` command or Windows Explorer Map Drive feature.
 The command line must be like this: